Ryamizard Ryacudu

 General (Ret.)
-Ryamizard Ryacudu /id/ (born 21 April 1950) is an Indonesian politician who served as the Minister of Defense of Indonesia from 2014 until 2019.
+Ryamizard Ryacudu /id/ (21 April 1950 – 31 May 2026) was an Indonesian politician who served as the Minister of Defense of Indonesia from 2014 until 2019.
 He previously served as Chief of Staff of the Indonesian Army from 2002 to 2005, and was Commander of Army Strategic Command from 2000 to 2002.

 Early life and family

-Ryamizard Ryacudu was born in Palembang on 21 April 1950 as the eldest child of Major General Musannif Ryacudu, a well known figure in Lampung and a general acquainted to Sukarno.
+Ryamizard Ryacudu was born in Palembang on 21 April 1950 as the eldest child of Major General Musannif Ryacudu, a well known figure in Lampung and a general acquainted with Sukarno.
 His father is also a descendant of an Islamic preacher who spread Islam in Lampung.
 He was married to Nora Tristyana, daughter to former Vice President of Indonesia Try Sutrisno.
 His younger brother, Syamsura Ryacudu serves as Governor of Lampung between 2008 and 2009.